Floydlang/floyd/Docs/Floyd script reference.md

 	while (my_array[a] != 3){
 	}

-- condition: executed before body is executed.
+- condition: executed each time before body is executed.

 # STRUCTs - Simple structs